wllmzhu/G-VUE/README.md

 - *Reason* probes abstraction, logical deduction and commonsense reasoning.
 - *Act* investigates the capability for planning and decision-making by learning policies.

 The four domains are embodied in 11 carefully curated tasks, spanning from 3D reconstruction to visual reasoning and navigation.
-Along with the benchmark, we also provide a general encoder-decoder framework for the tasks in G-VUE.
-Such a design disentangles visual representation and accommodates arbitrary visual representation to handle all the 11 tasks.
+Along with the benchmark, we also provide a general encoder-decoder framework, which disentangles visual representation and accommodates arbitrary visual representation for holistic evaluation on all the 11 tasks.

 ## Tasks